quangv/docs/src/doc/sampleapp/samples/backend_memo.rst

 .. note:: Please check :guilabel:`Allow JavaScript API to insert data`. :guilabel:`Read` and :guilabel:`Write` options must not be selected.

-For more details on how to create Backend, please read :doc:`../../manual/backend/control_panel`
+For more details on how to create Backend, please read :ref::`backend_control_panel`.

 .. note:: In order to access Backend API, you need to register ``cloud.monaca.mobi`` in the whitelist by editing each OSs configuration file.
 For more details, please refer to :ref:`Access Origin (Android) <access_origin_android>` and :ref:`Access Origin (iOS) <access_origin>`.